Frequently Asked Questions

 I have an international student going on our trip and they do not have as many networking contacts for fundraising as your typical undergraduate student.
 What should I advise them to do?

 This is a growing opportunity for Lipscomb Missions where we are seeing more and more international students participating on our trips.
 Although it can seem like a challenge for them to fundraise, it really is a unique opportunity for them to get connected with those who have a heart to support missions.
-Contact your missions program point-of-contact for more information.
+Contact your PoC for more information.

 My team has money left over from this year’s trip.
 What happens with it?